top of page

 When we affirm, we are expressing our agreement, support, or belief in a particular statement, idea, or concept.
 It involves asserting the truth or validity of something, often with the intention of reinforcing a positive or empowering belief.
 Affirming can be done through words, actions, or even through written declarations.
 By affirming, we aim to provide encouragement, reassurance, or validation to ourselves or others.
 Affirmation can also involve reaffirming one's commitment, intentions, or values.
 It is a powerful tool for promoting self-confidence, motivation, and a positive mindset.
 Through affirming, we can help to counter negative thoughts, overcome challenges, and foster a mindset of success and resilience.

-Example sentences of affirm
+Example sentences containing affirm

 1. She will affirm her commitment to the project.